INTRODUCTION

 Why Collaborate Digitally?

 Building LEGO alone is meditative.
-Building LEGO with other people is electric.
-There is a particular thrill in watching a shared vision materialize — one builder designing the facade while another engineers the interior, a third person populating the scene with minifigures, and a fourth landscaping the surrounding terrain.
-Physical collaboration has always been central to the LEGO community, from LUG meeting tables to convention display halls.
+Building with other people is electric.
+One builder designs the facade, another engineers the interior, a third populates the scene with minifigures, a fourth landscapes the terrain.
+Physical collaboration has always been central to the community, from LUG meeting tables to convention halls.
 But geography is a limitation.
 Your building partners might live across the country or across an ocean.
-That is where digital collaboration changes everything.

-Stud.io was not originally designed as a collaborative platform.
-It is a single-user desktop application with no built-in real-time co-editing.
-But the AFOL community has developed effective workflows that turn Stud.io into a powerful collaborative tool despite that limitation.
-The key is understanding how .io files work, how submodels divide labor cleanly, and how cloud storage bridges the gap between builders working in different locations and time zones.
-If you are part of a LUG that exhibits at conventions or simply want to design a modular building with a friend, this guide covers everything you need to know.
+Stud.io was not designed as a collaborative platform.
+It is a single-user desktop app with no real-time co-editing.
+But the AFOL community has developed effective workflows that make it work.
+The key is understanding how .io files work, how submodels divide labor cleanly, and how cloud storage bridges the gap between builders in different locations and time zones.

-Digital collaboration offers advantages that physical collaboration cannot match.
-You can iterate without disassembling.
-You can undo mistakes instantly.
-You can share exact copies of a model with zero degradation.
-You can work asynchronously — your partner picks up where you left off, on their schedule, in their time zone.
-And when the digital design is finalized, every collaborator has the complete file and can order parts independently through BrickLink.
-The import and export capabilities of Stud.io make it possible to move files between different software environments when collaborators have different tool preferences.
-This is not a replacement for building together at a table.
-It is an expansion of what "together" means.
+Digital collaboration has advantages physical cannot match.
+You iterate without disassembling.
+Undo mistakes instantly.
+Share exact copies with zero degradation.
+Work asynchronously - your partner picks up where you left off, on their schedule.
+When the design is done, everyone has the complete file and can order parts independently through BrickLink.
+The import and export capabilities handle different tool preferences across collaborators.

 SECTION 1